cortes-ciriano-lab/savana/README.md

 After installing, SAVANA can be with a minumum set of arguments:
 ```
-savana --tumour <tumour-bam> --normal <normal-bam> --outdir <outdir> --ref <ref-fasta>
+savana --tumour <tumour-file> --normal <normal-file> --outdir <outdir> --ref <ref-fasta>
 ```

 ### Mandatory Arguments
 Argument|Description
 --------|-----------
-tumour|Tumour BAM file (must have index in .bai format) normal|Normal BAM file (must have index in .bai format) outdir|Output directory (can exist but must be empty) ref|Full path to reference genome that was used to align the `tumour` and `normal` BAM
+tumour|Tumour BAM/CRAM file (must have index in .bai/.crai format)
+normal|Normal BAM/CRAM file (must have index in .bai/.crai format)
+outdir|Output directory (can exist but must be empty) ref|Full path to reference genome that was used to align the `tumour` and `normal` BAM

+#### Note about CRAM Files

+As of version 1.0.3 SAVANA supports CRAM files.
+However, there is a reduction in speed when using these files due to the inability to optimise based on the number of reads mapped per chromosome (cram indices do not contain this information).
+To minimisie this impact, it's **highly** recommended to supply a list of contigs of interest via the `--contigs` argument (an example file is at `example/contigs.chr.hg38.txt`).

 ### Optional Arguments
 Argument|Description
 --------|-----------
-ref_index|Full path to reference genome fasta index (ref path + ".fai" used by default) contigs|Contigs/chromosomes to consider (default is all in fai file).
-Example in `example/contigs.chr.hg38.txt` length|Minimum length SV to consider (default=30) mapq|Minimum MAPQ of reads to consider (default=5) buffer|Buffer to add when clustering adjacent (non-insertion) potential breakpoints (default=10) insertion_buffer|Buffer to add when clustering adjacent insertion potential breakpoints (default=100) depth|Minumum number of supporting reads from tumour OR normal to consider variant (default=3) threads|Number of threads to use (default is maximum available) sample|Name to prepend to output files (default=tumour BAM filename without extension)
+ref_index| Full path to reference genome fasta index (ref path + ".fai" used by default) contigs| Contigs/chromosomes to consider (default is all in fai file).
+Example in `example/contigs.chr.hg38.txt`.
+Should be in order. length| Minimum length SV to consider (default=30) mapq| Minimum MAPQ of reads to consider (default=5) buffer| Buffer to add when clustering adjacent (non-insertion) potential breakpoints (default=10) insertion_buffer| Buffer to add when clustering adjacent insertion potential breakpoints (default=100) depth| Minumum number of supporting reads from tumour OR normal to consider variant (default=3) threads| Number of threads to use (default is maximum available) sample| Name to prepend to output files (default=tumour BAM filename without extension)

 ### Optional Flags
 Argument | Description